Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 Large enterprises with complex permission structures, compliance requirements, or deep Microsoft 365 integration.
 Confluence or Coda Coda will serve you better at that scale.

 People who hate learning new tools.
-This one's underrated.
-There's a real learning curve here, and if your team isn't willing to invest time upfront, you'll end up with an abandoned, chaotic workspace — which is arguably worse than having no system.
+This one's underrated as a reason to skip Notion.
+There's a real learning curve here.
+If your team isn't willing to invest time upfront in onboarding, you'll end up with an abandoned, chaotic workspace — which is arguably worse than having no system at all.

 Notion vs. The Alternatives